 7. Update your Google My Business profile

-Google My Business (GMB) is a free tool that lets you share important information about your business, like your address, hours of operation, and contact information.
+Google My Business (GMB) is a free tool that allows you to share important information about your business, such as your address, hours of operation, and contact information.
 When your listing is optimized with this information, it shows up on Google Search and will also appear on Google Maps, which can help you attract local customers.

 To get started, you need to create a GMB profile and verify your company information.
 This is a relatively simple but important step to ensure customers can find your business or service online.
 Be sure to keep your listing up to date if you change any information like your website URL, address, or hours.